Mesefa Price Reaches $0.0190 (SEFA)

-Mesefa (SEFA) traded 0% higher against the US dollar during the 1-day period ending at 23:00 PM Eastern on June 25th.
-One Mesefa coin can currently be purchased for about $0.0190 or 0.00000089 BTC on popular exchanges.
-Mesefa has a market cap of $8,178.67 and approximately $30.00 worth of Mesefa was traded on exchanges in the last day.
-Over the last seven days, Mesefa has traded up 0.1% against the US dollar.
+Mesefa (SEFA) traded up 0% against the dollar during the one day period ending at 22:00 PM ET on June 29th.
+One Mesefa coin can currently be purchased for approximately $0.0190 or 0.00000095 BTC on exchanges.
+Over the last week, Mesefa has traded up 0% against the dollar.
+Mesefa has a total market cap of $8,174.42 and approximately $30.00 worth of Mesefa was traded on exchanges in the last 24 hours.

 - Lido stETH (STETH) traded down 0.6% against the dollar and now trades at $2,947.45 or 0.07417648 BTC.